 Due to the ongoing pandemic, more guests are looking for a self-check-in option to minimize risk.
 While this is indeed safer, it means that you cannot be there to welcome your guests.
 A welcome book can help to set your guests up for a pleasant stay at your vacation rental home.

 Remember that your guests checking in are likely to be unfamiliar with your property.
-You can use your vacation rental welcome book to share essential information with your guests.
+You can use your vacation rental welcome book as a welcome guide to share essential information with your guests.

-A guestbook gives hosts the chance to share their recommendations for the best “sights and bites” in their area.
+A guestbook gives an Airbnb host the chance to share their recommendations for the best “sights and bites” in their area.
 Many guests booking your rental might have never visited your town or city before.
 Providing them with an overview of local highlights and things to do can help to make their stay more distinctive and memorable.

 A welcome book should inform your guests about the property and give suggestions that could make their vacation better.
-With good planning, a welcome book can boost your collection of positive guest reviews.
+With good planning, a welcome book can boost your collection of positive guest reviews, which can help you achieve Superhost status.
 If guests find your welcome book helpful, they are more likely to leave a positive review for your rental.
 It’s clear to see that putting some time and effort into crafting a welcome book can bring ongoing benefits to your business.

 A perfect way to start your welcome book is with a well-written welcome note.
 A welcome note is a personal note written to guests by hosts.
 It adds a special touch to the book and can help your guests feel at home in your rental.
 Try to personalize your note to each guest by adding their name and reworking a few sentences.